murrayl2/Deck-Shuffle/README.md

 <br>

 ## Contributing <a name="con"></a>
-Was their an issue with the game? make a note of it [here](https://github.com/murrayl2/Maze-Game/issues)
+Was there an issue with the game? make a note of it [here](https://github.com/murrayl2/Maze-Game/issues)

 Source code available [here](https://github.com/JDBrendel159/Rock-Paper-Scissors)